-This article will help by sharing 50 Fun Games to Play with Friends.
-It includes a wide variety of games ranging from card games and board games, to physical games like tag.
+This article will help by sharing 56 Fun Games to Play with Friends.
+It includes a wide variety of games ranging from card games and board games to physical games like tag and even online games.
 You are guaranteed to find a game that everyone will enjoy!

 This post is designed for anyone looking for:

 - Fun games to play with friends at home